jordan-elias/phase-machine/README.md

 The tool is embedded in the article at [jordanelias.de/blog/phase-machine/](https://www.jordanelias.de/blog/phase-machine/).

 **Option 2 — download and open locally**
-Download ZIP → unzip → open `index.html` in any modern browser.
-No internet required after first load (Google Fonts will be absent offline but everything else works).
+Download ZIP > unzip > open `index.html` in any modern browser.
+No internet required after first load (Google Fonts will be absent offline but everything else should work).

 **Option 3: clone**
 ```bash